rssnyder/discord-stock-ticker/README.md

 ## ETH/BSC/MATIC Token Price

-This bot get the current rate for a given token.
+This bot gets the current rate for a given token.
 You can choose another token to pair with on price, or by default USDC is used.
 You can choose either the ethereum, binance smart chain, or polygon blockchain.

 ### List current running Tokens